mabel-dev/opteryx.dev/docs/sql-reference/statements.md

 FOR DATES IN range
 ~~~

-The `FOR` clause is an Opteryx-specific clause which filters data by the date it was recorded for.
+The `FOR` clause is a non-standard clause which filters data by the date it was recorded for.
 When provided `FOR` clauses must directly follow the relation name in a `FROM` or `JOIN` clause.
 If not provided `FOR TODAY` is assumed.

 See [Time Travel](../adv-time-travel/) for more information on `FOR` syntax and functionality.